Man’s body found on Will Rogers Turnpike - NewsBreak

 OTTAWA COUNTY, Okla. – Quapaw Nation Chief Marshall Charlie Addington confirmed a body had been found Friday on the Will Rogers Turnpike.

-“State Department of Transportation workers found the body in a ditch when they were picking up trash,” Addington said.Think you’ve had a hot summer?
-It could be worse by 2050, data shows
+“State Department of Transportation workers found the body in a ditch when they were picking up trash,” Addington said.Video shows Kansas City firetruck run red light in deadly crash that killed 3

 Addington said the body was found on Quapaw Reservation land near mile marker 319.